N19htw1n9/Chat-Server/README.md

-# Baccarat Server
+# 🃏 Baccarat Server
 This repository serves as the backend server for the [Baccarat Client](https://github.com/ayaanqui/baccarat-client).
 This repo has two parts the first part is the actual socket server, and the second part is the server GUI to interact with the socket server.

-The socket server starts at the port specified by the server GUI and displays all incomming requests and response from users listening to and interacting with the port.
+The socket server starts at the port specified by the server GUI.
+Once the server is started at a specified port, the GUI displays all incomming requests and response from users listening to, and interacting with the port.

 ## Working with the project